TBS-EACPD/infobase/client/README.md

 1. Do a full prod build (run both `IB_prod` and `a11y_prod`)
 2. Have an active `npm run serve-loopback` process
-3. `npm run route_load_tests`
+3. `npm run cypress:run`

-New route load tests can be added in `browser-tests/route-load-tests-config.js`.
+New route load tests can be added in `cypress/integration/InfoBase/route_tests.spec.js`.

 # InfoBase du GC